Our Conclusion

 Image Overall Quality

-The MSI OPTIX G32C4 is one of the typical monitors you should not go for if you want image crispness due to its low PPI.
+The MSI OPTIX G32C4 is one of the typical monitors you should not go for if you want image crispness, due to its low PPI.
 It is a 1080p monitor with a 32-inch size, resulting in easily discernable pixels on the screen and blurred images.

-Aside from that, when it comes to color accuracy, things start to become standard.
 The VA panel is the best choice if you prefer colors with more contrast since it delivers you the higher contrast ratios of all displays.

 Final thoughts